Final report for LNE21-421

 Taking a “Brassica Break” to Reduce Pest Pressure

-Several of the most prominent pests of brassicas in NYC (cabbage whitefly, harlequin bug, and flea beetle) overwinter on brassica crops left standing throughout the winter for year-round harvest, a common practice of urban farms and gardens.
+Several of the most prominent pests of brassicas in NYC (cabbage whitefly, harlequin bug, and flea beetle) overwinter on brassica crops left standing throughout the winter for year-round harvest, a common practice of urban farms and gardens, sometimes for seed saving.
 Four farms participating in this project—and subsequently, at least three additional urban farms—implemented a period of at least two weeks with no brassicas present on the farm in winter or early spring of 2022; or, as we began calling it, a “brassica break.”
 In 2023, at least 9 farms reported implementing a “Brassica break” of some form.
+In 2024, at least 10 farms reported implementing a “Brassica break” of some form.

 Resistant Cucumber Varieties for Downy Mildew

-The project team has noted downy mildew of cucurbits to be a significant disease on New York City, Buffalo and Rochester farms.
+The project team has documented downy mildew of cucurbits to be a significant disease on NYC, Buffalo and Rochester farms.
 About 1/3 of urban farmers surveyed in NYS reported Downy Mildew of cucurbits as a top disease on their farm.
-In 2023, two East New York Farms- Pink Houses Community Farm and UCC Youth Farm- trialed a downy mildew resistant cucumber variety (Brickyard) alongside non-resistant varieties (Longfellow and Marketmore 76).
+In 2023, two East New York Farms- Pink Houses Community Farm and United Community Centers Youth Farm- trialed a downy mildew resistant cucumber variety (Brickyard) alongside non-resistant varieties (Longfellow and Marketmore 76).

 Spotted Lanternfly Management